zahrasalarian/zahrasalarian.github.io/_pages/about.md

 **Visualizing network graph**

-When I was a trainee at [Metodata] (http://metodata.ai), a Data Science company, I worked with a massive amount of data gathered from Twitter.
+When I was a trainee at [Metodata](http://metodata.ai), a Data Science company, I worked with a massive amount of data gathered from Twitter.
 Tasks assigned to me were of two types: extracting detailed information about things such as most mentioned sites in the tweets, most frequent unigram and bigram collocations in the tweets, and most mentioned and retweeted accounts ranking.
-The other task was to figure out the relations between accounts (based on how much they retweeted and mentioned each other) and plot the graph of their connections using [Gephi] (https://gephi.org) to make it easier to comprehend the extracted information.
+The other task was to figure out the relations between accounts (based on how much they retweeted and mentioned each other) and plot the graph of their connections using [Gephi](https://gephi.org) to make it easier to comprehend the extracted information.

 ***Hesaba experience:***

-At the beginning of my interest in AI, I enrolled in an internship program offered by [Hesaba] (https://www.linkedin.com/company/hesaba/), a data-driven company.
+At the beginning of my interest in AI, I enrolled in an internship program offered by [Hesaba](https://www.linkedin.com/company/hesaba/), a data-driven company.
 During this internship, I gained experience analyzing different datasets such as Covid-19 data from Johns Hopkins University, records of football matches, and classical literature.
 I also practiced writing visual reports in Markdown format, and for the final project, I trained a model for homicide vs. suicide classification using the H2O platform.